 Looking for the best destinations for your skiing holidays?
 If you are looking for cheap family ski resorts for amateur or the best ski resorts for professional skiers and with the best slopes in Europe, we have selected the best ski resorts in Europe.
 This ranking is yours because your votes have determinated the position of each of them.

-For your skiing holidays in chalet, apartment, or hotel, check out our meta-search engine to compare more than 800,000 accommodations and find the best deals, the best prices are guaranteed.
+For your skiing holidays in the best ski resorts of Europe in chalet, apartment, or hotel, check out our more than one million properties and find the best deals, the best prices are guaranteed.

 We wish you a wonderful holiday on the beautiful mountains of Europe!

 1. Alpe d'Huez

 After a very good five-year ranking in this competition, Alpe d’Huez is now top of the podium this year.

 Alpe d’Huez is a true paradise for those who love snow and the great outdoors.
 The Winter/Summer sports resort is well known for its very sunny climate.
 The village has been developing since 1936 and sits perched on a full south facing plateau at 1860m altitude in the Grandes Rousses mountain range.

 The ski area called ‘Alpe d’Huez grand domaine Ski’ links up to the resort villages of Auris-en-Oisans, Huez, Ozen-Oisans, Vaujany, Villard-Reculas, La Garde and Le Freney.
 Its summit, the Pic Blanc is 3330 metres at its highest point and offers an exceptional panorama stretching over one fifth of French territory.